andy22b/fault-profile-tool-examples/README.md

 ![image](https://user-images.githubusercontent.com/16937322/116504551-a3ef4200-a90c-11eb-8dc8-a2aed9d56c5a.png)

 In the terminal that opens, paste `git+https://github.com/andy22b/fault-profile-tool/#subdirectory=src/fault-profile-tool` and hit `Enter`.
 This should install the latest version of the tool.
-Once this is done, close that terminal and open a new notebook.
+Once this is done, close that terminal and close and reopen jupyter notebook (step 2 of *Launching the software*).